joelc1225/AndroidHub/README.md

 - Timber
 - Lottie

-This project is implented using the MVVM app architecture with ROOM database, LiveData, and ViewModels.
+This project is implemented using the MVVM app architecture with ROOM database, LiveData, and ViewModels.